Designing Cementitious Basement Waterproofing of a building starts at the basement and finishes at the roof of the building.

 Drizoro Basement Waterproofing Materials required:

-- Prepare area to be treated by removing any loose materials any efflorescence ensuring the surface is clean and sound surface.
+- Prepare the areas to be treated by removing any loose materials any efflorescence ensuring the surface is clean and sound surface.

 - Any damage to the surface should be repaired using Drizoro Maxrest.